hadoop-security/kite-spring-hbase-example/README.md

 This enables us to quickly build a web application on this framework without having to install a Hadoop and HBase for dev purposes.

-The openshift build profile is used by the OpenShift environment automatically.
-This is a development mode that also launches an in-process HBase cluster, but configures it in a way that makes it compatible with OpenShift's environment.

 The prod build profile will construct a WAR that won't launch an in-process HBase cluster on startup.
-One can configure the properties file src/main/resources/hbase-prod.properties with the appropriate HBase configs.
+Before deployment, you must modify the configuration file src/main/resources/hbase-prod.properties with the appropriate properties.

+You can build the production WAR file using the following command:

+  mvn -Pprod clean install

 Running
 ==========================